ooyala/hastur-server/README.md

 for engineers who need their systems monitored.
 Many of the components are built from existing open source projects, making Hastur mostly a new way to (not) manage monitoring configuration.
-The communication and most points of scalability are built on top of ZeroMQ, allowing the client daemon to be thin and simple.
+The communication and most points of scalability are built on top of ZeroMQ, allowing the agent daemon to be thin and simple.

 Components
 ----------

-* hastur-client.rb
+* hastur-agent.rb
 * hastur-router.rb

 (in progress)